-The first article is written by Cynthia Ulrich Tobias (which appears on the web site for the ministry of Family Life Today).
-The second is written by Debbie L Cherry (which appears on the web site for Crosswalk.com).
+The first article is written by Dr. Debbie L Cherry (which appears on the web site for Crosswalk.com web site).
 Please read:

 Jane Johnson Struck conducted an interview on this issue with Brenda Waggoner.
 What was her reasoning behind this interview?

 “Because the issue of submission is so emotionally charged and hotly debated, I interviewed Brenda, a licensed Christian counselor and prolific author, to address what the Bible says about submission in marriage.
 Brenda shares not only her personal experiences but also her hard-won insights.”